Mario Delaš: Professional career

 In December, 2019 Delaš returned to Split of the Croatian League.
 After spending a month and playing only four games for Split, in January 2020, Delaš moved to XL Extralight Montegranaro of the Italian second-tier Serie A2.

 On January 11, 2021, Delaš signed with GTK Gliwice of the PLK.

 In August, 2021, Delaš signed with Gipuzkoa of the Spanish second-tier LEB Oro.

+After spending a season in the Spanish third-tier Club Melilla Baloncesto where he averaged only 1.9ppg and 2.6rpg, in August 2024 Delaš joined Ribola Kaštela of the Croatian second-tier First Men's Basketball League.

 National team career

 Delaš represented his country's junior national teams in Under-16, Under-18, Under-19 and Under-20 competitions, winning bronze medals at the 2008 FIBA Europe Under-18 Championship, and at the 2009 FIBA Under-19 World Cup.
 He was selected to the All-Tournament Teams of both championships, and also won the MVP award in the latter tournament, averaging 20 points per game.
 His first call-up to the senior men's Croatian national basketball team came in 2013.
 He was a part of the Croatian team that took 4th place at the 2013 EuroBasket, where he played only a minor role in his team's success.